judithsanchez/scoutly/src/services/userService.md

 # User Service

+**Frontend/Backend API Pattern:**
+All user-related data access must go through the backend API endpoints (e.g., `/api/users/profile`).
+The frontend (even in development) never accesses the database or user data directly—always use the production backend API.

 This service handles core user management functionality, including creating, retrieving, and updating user accounts and their tracked company preferences.

 **UPDATED (June 2025)**: Simplified to use tracked companies array directly on User model instead of separate UserCompanyPreferences collection.